Oscar Fulloné: Coaching and managerial career

 After retiring as a player, Fulloné became a football coach.
+He returned to Argentina working at Estudiantes before returning to Europe to manage the Norwegian club, Sogndal Fotball.

 He was appointed as youth team manager at Millwall in September 1977, reportedly turning down the opportunity to manage El Salvador at the 1977 CONCACAF Championship.
-He was on the staff at Sheffield United between 1978 and 1979 when the club tried to sign Argentine international Diego Maradona but ultimately ended up signing Alejandro Sabella instead.
-Fulloné was also involved in the transfer of Argentine World Cup winners Ricardo Villa and Osvaldo Ardiles to Spurs.
+He was youth-team coach at Sheffield United between May 1978 and 1979 when the club tried to sign Argentinian international Diego Maradona but ultimately ended up signing Alejandro Sabella instead.
+Fulloné was also involved in the transfer of Argentinian World Cup winners Ricardo Villa and Osvaldo Ardiles to Tottenham Hotspur.
+In October 1979 Fulloné was dramatically sacked as Sunderland chief scout by manager Ken Knighton.
+Brazilian forward Alves Gil was supposed to guest for the Rokermen but had been left stranded in London.